SonarSoftwareInc/importer/README.md

 **The importer utilizes Redis for caching, and you will need the Redis server installed.
 You can install this on Ubuntu by typing `sudo apt-get install redis-server`.**

 To setup the importer for use, create a .env file in the `importer` directory by copying the *.env.example* file.
 Modify the **URI**, **USERNAME** and **PASSWORD** values to match your Sonar instance.
 The username and password must be for a user account that has the appropriate permissions for the API.
 The safest option is to use a 'Super Admin' user.
+When running the importer, it will look for an .env file in the current directory, so make sure you're in the same directory as the .env file when running it.
+This allows for the tool to be used by multiple users if necessary.

 ## Templates
 The **templates** folder has spreadsheets in it that describe the format of the CSVs that should be used to import data using this tool.
 Each spreadsheet has a tab with some basic instructions, and a tab for the CSV format.
 Most columns in the